 There can be no minimizing the devastation that Puerto Rico faces or its urgent need for assistance.
 The situation is simply so dire that “leapfrog” solutions such as a total solar rebuild become even more feasible than any attempt to restore the status quo.

 Similarly, our global situation is dire.
 Natural disasters are on the rise.
 As the polar ice melts, the oceans are heating up, fueling hurricanes.
 Monstrous storms like Irma and Maria will become increasingly common and leave devastation in their wake, until we take action.
-That is why Parvati.org is committed to the realization of the Marine Arctic Peace Sanctuary (MAPS) by the end of 2018.
+That is why Parvati.org is committed to the realization of the Marine Arctic Peace Sanctuary (MAPS).
 MAPS establishes all ocean waters north of the Arctic Circle as a marine protected area, free from oil drilling and all other exploitation.
-It safeguards the polar ice, keeps our weather patterns balanced and compels a shift to sustainable energy.
+It safeguards the polar ice, that keeps our weather patterns balanced, and compels a shift to sustainable energy.